EduhG/Projects/README.md

 **Project Details**

-A Single page website for a startup SME (Small and Medium-Sized Enterprise) dealing with production and packaging of natural tomato products.
+A Flask Web App that lets people organize and arrange for Road Trips and also suggest great locations by sharing Pictures and experiences..

 **Features**